 The fuel filter is placed on a Hustler mower to screen the gas coming out of the fuel tank to prevent dirt and other items from flowing through the fuel lines and contaminating the carburetor and engine.

 When the filter isn’t regularly checked and replaced, it can become plugged with dirt.
 A good flow of fuel will not pass through the filter.

 It’s good practice to replace the fuel filter annually.
 You may have to change it more often when running dirty fuel or you are using your Hustler for commercial purposes.

 Solution: Replace a filter that is plugged or damaged.
 When installing an inline fuel filter on your Hustler mower, pay attention to the arrow on the filter.
 The filter must be installed with this arrow pointed in the direction of the mower’s fuel flow.

 A fuel pump is used to pump gas from the fuel tank to the carburetor.
-When the pump is no longer able to build pressure using the vacuum in the crankcase, it must be replaced.
+When the pump is no longer able to draw fuel from the fuel tank using the vacuum in the crankcase, it must be replaced.

 Solution: To identify you have a bad vacuum fuel pump, first verify you are getting fuel flow to the fuel pump by checking for fuel out of the line connected to the inlet port on the pump.

 Once you confirm you are getting fuel to the pump, you will proceed with testing the pump to make sure a steady or pulsating flow of gas is being pumped out of your fuel pump.

 Use the fuel shut-off valve or fuel clamps to start and stop the flow while checking the flow.
 You can also use hose pinch-off pliers to crimp the line to stop the flow.
 With the fuel flow stopped, remove the fuel line from the carburetor and place it in a container.